jstirnaman/dockerhub-docs/influxdb/content.md

 This command maps port `8086` and mounts your current directory to persist data.

-For more information, see the [InfluxDB v1 Docker documentation](https://docs.influxdata.com/influxdb/v1/).
+For more information, see the [InfluxDB v1 Docker documentation](https://docs.influxdata.com/influxdb/v1/introduction/install/docker/).

-## Start and Stop InfluxDB v1 Enterprise
+## How to use the InfluxDB Enterprise v1 Docker image

+_InfluxDB Enterprise v1 is an earlier version of InfluxDB Enterprise.
+InfluxDB 3 Enterprise is the latest stable version._

 Use the official `influxdb:meta` and `influxdb:data` Docker images to deploy and manage an InfluxDB v1 Enterprise cluster.
 A valid license is required.